theoallouche/curve_bot/Readme.rst

 | Pure Python 3 package aiming to create sensor-based bot for the `Curve Crash <https://curvecrash.com/>`_ game.
-| It is only meant for a 1-player game as it can not tell (yet) which curve it has the control on.
-| It uses video flux to try to detect the head position and direction, and sensor around it to anticipate collisions and turn accordingly.
+| It uses video flux to try to segment the obstacle map, and a sensor close to the head to anticipate collisions and turn accordingly.

 This is just a sandbox to figure out what could be a good local sensor-based strategy.